replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 ## Solution

-A new field, "minimum node count", will be added to the rook config. (minimum value 2, requires openebs localpv to be present)
+A new field, `rook.minimumNodeCount`, will be added to the rook config.
-When it is set, the rook operator will be installed on single node installs, but no ceph cluster will be created.

 An example spec is provided below: